 The new mortgage rules make it harder for retired and semi-retired boomers, who have lots of equity in their homes, but reduced income, to get the financing they need to be able to downsize.
-They would have to sell their homes first to free up the cash they need, since the new rules also apply to bridge financing (the loan they need to be able to carry two properties during the period between sale and new purchase).
+They would have to sell their homes first to free up the cash they need, as bridge financing (the loan they need to be able to carry two properties during the period between sale and new purchase) only applies if your home is sold firm already.
 And with the inventory so low, and getting lower it’s risky to sell first: even if they can find a property they love, in this kind of market it will probably get multiple offers, so they have no guarantee they won’t be homeless.
 And so for now, they are staying put.

 At the other end of the spectrum are first time buyers.
 The new mortgage stress tests were intended to dampen home prices so that purchasing a home would be more affordable for them, but again, paradoxically, they’ve made buying more difficult.
 If they can’t afford to buy, they have to rent.
 Which is driving the demand for rentals higher (we are at 1.7% vacancy rate in Ottawa, which is way below previous years).

 And so the under $ 400K housing market has gone wild.
 It’s the more affordable part of the market and it’s now of interest to investors who see that rental demand increasing.
 They tend to be cash buyers.
 The foreign buyers tax in Vancouver and Toronto is driving foreign buyer/investors here in droves.